Synonym(s)

 Other lymphoproliferative disorders that may occur together with or following lymphomatoid papulosis include large cell anaplastic lymphoma (12%).
 Occasionally, the occurrence of Hodgkin's disease has been reported.

-The therapy is primarily based on the clinical manifestation of the clinical picture.
+The therapy depends primarily on the clinical manifestation of the disease.
 None of the available therapies influence the natural course of the disease.
-All therapy modalities should be used under the aspect of disease control and not cure.
+All therapeutic modalities should be used with the aim of controlling the disease rather than curing it.

-• Six-monthly check-ups and repeated skin biopsies are necessary in order to detect any transition to aggressive cutaneous T-cell lymphoma in time!
+- Six-monthly check-ups, including repeated skin biopsies, are necessary in order to detect any transition to an aggressive cutaneous T-cell lymphoma in good time!

 Mostly well, recurrent blanched course for years, with absence of manifestations for months or years.